finviet/ngx-finviet/README.md

 <!-- # ngx-finviet
 ngx-finviet
  -->
- # Project Title
+ # Ngx-finviet

- One Paragraph of project description goes here
+ This is a plugin of FinViet, editor by FinViet.

  ## Getting Started